 Damage inflicted by these pests includes root knots or galls, injured root tips, excessive root branching, leaf galls, lesions on drying tissue, and twisted, distorted leaves.
 This damage can result in stunted growth and sometimes plant death.

-Feeding Habits and Damage: Nematode damage often looks like a plant disease: leaves may turn yellow and become wilted and stunted.
+Pest nematode damage often looks like a plant disease: leaves may turn yellow and become wilted and stunted.
 Roots of plants pulled from the ground often look lumpy and stunted.

-The root knot nematode is perhaps the most destructive of the soil-dwelling pest nematodes in vegetable gardens.
+The root-knot nematode is perhaps the most destructive of the soil-dwelling pest nematodes in vegetable gardens.
 It moves in soil water to find the roots of susceptible crops.
 When it enters a root, it begins to feed by siphoning water and nutrients away from the plant.
 It secretes a substance that causes root cells to weaken and enlarge into firmly attached, knotty galls.
-After feeding the nematode lays a mass of eggs, new larvae hatch.
+After feeding the nematode lays a mass of eggs, and new larvae hatch.
 The infested root grows large until it splits open and releases a new population of nematodes into the soil.
 The split root often becomes infected with fungi and bacteria and rots.
 The plant is left weakened, often near death.

-Pest Nematode Controls: There are no organic methods to permanently eliminate pest nematodes but the population can be reduced.
+There are no organic methods to permanently eliminate pest nematodes but the population can be reduced.
 Here are some control strategies:

 - Remove and destroy infected plants along with their roots from the garden.
 Place plants and roots in a clear plastic bag and place it in the sun for a week to kill the pests.
 Then dispose of the bag in the trash, not in the compost pile.

-- Plant nematode resistant varieties: There are tomato and other crop varieties that have been developed to minimize nematode damage; damage will still occur but be less severe.
+- Plant nematode-resistant varieties: There are tomato and other crop varieties that have been developed to minimize nematode damage; damage will still occur but be less severe.
 Planting resistant varieties will indirectly reduce the pest nematode population over the course of a few years as there is less for the pests to feed on.